ElementsProject/lightning/doc/PLUGINS.md

 ```
 ### `invoice_creation`

-A notification for topic `invoice_creation` is sent every time an invoie is paid.
+A notification for topic `invoice_creation` is sent every time an invoice is created.

 ```json
 {